tigerabrodi/javascript-web-notes/README.md

 These methods work with an iterable of promises and return a new promise.
 They also support subclassing, allowing use with Promise subclasses.
 To subclass, the constructor must have the same format as the Promise constructor and include a static resolve method like `Promise.resolve()`.

 Remember, JavaScript is single-threaded, so it can only run one task at a time.
 While promises may seem concurrent, they're actually executed one after another.
 True parallel execution in JavaScript requires worker threads.

+# User Agent

+A user agent is a software that acts for a user, like a web browser or a bot.
+It sends a User-Agent HTTP header, or UA string, with each web request, identifying the browser, version, and operating system.
+Some may send a fake UA string, a practice known as user agent spoofing.

+You can access the UA string in JavaScript with `NavigatorID.userAgent`.
+An example UA string is: "Mozilla/5.0 (X11; Ubuntu; Linux x86_64; rv:35.0) Gecko/20100101 Firefox/35.0".